-The exterior of A’Tuscan Estate, landscaped to enhance the architectural beauty of the home, features a long covered porch facing south and set with comfortable tables and chairs to enjoy a morning coffee or an afternoon cheese tray and wine.
+The exterior of A’Tuscan Estate Bed & Breakfast, landscaped to enhance the architectural beauty of the home, features a long covered porch facing south and set with comfortable tables and chairs to enjoy a morning coffee or an afternoon cheese tray and wine.

 Relax and savor the flowers and plants, watch the passersby, or simply take a bit of time with your traveling companions.
 A magnificent copper beech tree presides over the front lawn, offering shade and a visual treat changing with the seasons.
 The north lawn is a grassy delight, extending along the rear of the house and leading to the Carriage House, a charming patio.

 Inside A’Tuscan Estate you will find a lovingly maintained home, complete with the original Honduras Mahogany woodwork, oak hardwood floors, gracefully curving banisters and elegant sliding pocket doors that create an intimate setting in the formal dining room and living room.
-A’Tuscan Estate has been refurnished with an Old World flair, decorated with lovely antiques and artwork.
+The property has been furnished with an Old World flair, decorated with lovely antiques and artwork.